 We have teamed up with World Nomads to offer you adequate cover at a great value from a reputable insurer, and it takes only a few minutes to buy online.

-No vaccinations are required for the countries in which we operate.
-Detailed health advisories and updates on specific destinations are available on: http://www.fitfortravel.nhs.uk/home.aspx.
+No vaccinations are required for most of the countries in which we operate.
+Detailed health advisories and updates on specific destinations are available on https://www.fitfortravel.nhs.uk/home.aspx.

-We recommend that you travel as light as possible – airlines might charge you an extra fee, and during ground transfers place might be limited.
-Ideally, you should bring one piece of luggage weighing not more than 25 kg (to be checked in) and a daily pack (15 – 20 l rucksack) for you daily essentials (snacks, drinking water, camera, etc).
+We recommend that you travel as light as possible – airlines might charge you an extra fee, and during ground transfers, the place might be limited.
+Ideally, you should bring one piece of luggage weighing not more than 25 kg (to be checked in) and a daily pack (15 – 20 l rucksack) for your daily essentials (snacks, drinking water, camera, etc).